 - the addition of rainwater harvesting and treatment facilities.

-- an elite tennis training facility, including eight indoor courts, 13 outdoor courts, and ancillary infrastructure incorporating change rooms, a gym and recovery facilities
+- development of an elite tennis training facility, including eight indoor courts, 13 outdoor courts, and ancillary infrastructure incorporating change rooms, a gym and recovery facilities

 - construction of a 1,000 space car park

-- an elevated deck to the east of Hisense Arena
+- construction of an elevated deck to the east of Hisense Arena

 - a bridge over Olympic Boulevard, providing an above-grade connection between the Eastern Plaza and AAMI Park.